tung/ruggrogue/book/rendering.md

 So why hybrid rendering?
 Early in development, RuggRogue rendered its grids by drawing the background of each cell as a colored rectangle, followed by the contents of the cell in the foreground color.
 This approach was unplayably slow, to the point that transitioning to pure software rendering was a noticeable performance improvement.
-The source of this slowness is fundamental approach to drawing used by many 2D games graphics libraries and engines that advertise "hardware-accelerated graphics".
+The source of this slowness is the approach to drawing used by many 2D graphics libraries and game engines that advertise "hardware-accelerated graphics".
 These libraries and engines provide ad-hoc drawing APIs where, at any time, the CPU can tell the GPU to draw something.
-This ad-hoc drawing approach is also known as *immediate mode drawing*, which is impossible for accelerated graphics hardware to handle quickly.
+This approach is known as *immediate mode drawing*, which is impossible for accelerated graphics hardware to handle quickly.
 Any 2D drawing API that doesn't use or allow the creation of a graphics pipeline to feed data into shaders will be slow in this way.
 SDL's bundled drawing API, like many others, falls in this performance pit.
-SDL provides an OpenGL escape hatch, but OpenGL is it's own can of worms that I didn't feel like dealing with when I just wanted to get things on screen fast.
+SDL provides an OpenGL escape hatch, but OpenGL is its own can of worms that I didn't feel like dealing with when I just wanted to get things on screen fast.

 SDL's immediate mode drawing approach isn't useless though.
 SDL's drawing API in general avoids the complexity of graphics APIs that require the creation of full-blown graphics pipelines, shader compilation and linking.
 It also only really suffers performance issues when it's used to draw a lot of small things; it's actually quite fast when drawing a few large things instead.
 In RuggRogue, these large things are tile grids, and this is how the hybrid rendering strategy came to be.
 It's probably not as fast as a proper graphics pipeline, but it's much simpler to put together.
-It also separates the drawing of the contents of a tile grid independent of where and how it's shown on screen, which makes drawing and arranging tile grids on screen easier.
+It also separates the drawing of the contents of a tile grid from where and how it's shown on screen, which makes drawing and arranging tile grids on screen easier.

 Just before diving into the rest of this, there a couple of SDL-specific things to keep in mind.
 SDL's drawing API stores image data in two ways: surfaces and textures.